mtesauro/random-docs/install-docs/threadfix/install-TF-CentOS-6.md

 ### Create a user for Tomcat/ThreadFix to use

-Create user so Tomcat does not as root and use /opt/tomcat as its home directory.
+Create user so Tomcat does not run as root and use /opt/tomcat as its home directory.

 ```
 # groupadd tomcat
 # useradd -g tomcat -c "Apache Tomcat" -d /opt/tomcat tomcat
 useradd: warning: the home directory already exists.
 Not copying any file from skel directory into it.
-# chown -R tomcat.tomcat /opt/tomcat/
+# chown -R tomcat:tomcat /opt/tomcat/
 ```

 ### Install ThreadFix war file